awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-change-calendar.md

 # AWS Systems Manager Change Calendar<a name="systems-manager-change-calendar"></a>

-AWS Systems Manager Change Calendar lets you set up date and time ranges when actions you specify \(for example, in [Systems Manager Automation](systems-manager-automation.md) runbooks\) may or may not be performed in your AWS account\.
+Change Calendar, a capability of AWS Systems Manager, lets you set up date and time ranges when actions you specify \(for example, in [Systems Manager Automation](systems-manager-automation.md) runbooks\) may or may not be performed in your AWS account\.
 In Change Calendar, these ranges are called *events*\.
 When you create a Change Calendar entry, you are creating a [Systems Manager document](sysman-ssm-docs.md) of the type `ChangeCalendar`\.
 In Change Calendar, the document stores [iCalendar 2\.0](https://icalendar.org/) data in plaintext format\.
 Events that you add to the Change Calendar entry become part of the document\.

 A Change Calendar entry can be one of two types: